rril/xsibackup/README.md

 IMPORTANT:

-	Since version 4.2.3 XSIBackup will change its license model and will be hosted at github.com: https://github.com/33hops/xsibackup
+	Since version 4.2.3 XSIBackup will change its license model and will be also hosted at github.com: https://github.com/33hops/xsibackup
 	All international Copyright laws will be applied by default.

 	Q: How does this affect me?